Bob Brown: Resignation from Greens leadership

 On 13 April 2012, Brown resigned as leader of the Greens and announced that he would be resigning from the Senate in June when his replacement was available.
 His deputy, Christine Milne, became Greens leader, and federal Melbourne MP Adam Bandt became Greens deputy leader.
 Peter Whish-Wilson, who had formerly stood for the Greens, was selected as Brown's replacement in the Senate.

 Brown's resignation took place on 15 June 2012 at 3:30 pm, when he handed his resignation to the senate president, John Hogg.
 Peter Whish-Wilson was sworn into the Senate on 21 June.

-Post-resignation

-Brown set up the Bob Brown Foundation with his longtime partner Paul Thomas to promote environmental awareness.
-Since its establishment, the Bob Brown Foundation has given out national awards to many Australian environmentalists including Miranda Gibson, Charlie Wood, Isaac Astill, and Drew Hutton.